seap-udea/AIsteroid/README.md

 we can now teach machines to perform this kind of task.

-In this simple package you will find a series of python scripts (and ipython notebooks) intended to automatize the searching process, not for replacing entirely the role of humans, but at least for ease this process.
+In this simple package you will find a series of python scripts (and ipython notebooks) intended to assist and automatize the searching process, not for replacing entirely the role of humans, but at least for ease this process.

 Quickstart
 ----------